-Each production will be allocated a Compliance Advisor who will editorially comply your content.
-If you are not sure who your Compliance Advisor is, please contact firstname.lastname@example.org who will be able to assist you.
+Each production will be allocated an ITV Compliance Advisor or Lawyer who can advise the producers throughout production and will clear the programme for broadcast on behalf of ITV.
+If you are not sure who your Compliance Advisor or Lawyer is, please contact Compliance (firstname.lastname@example.org) who will be able to assist you.

 Each producer needs to complete the necessary rights information in Silvermouse on delivery of the production, or as soon as possible there after, within four weeks of delivery.
 Please see the ITV Guidance Notes for Silvermouse Data Entry document.